 If the result is negative, you have a minus tax free amount.
 The number is divided by ten, a figure of one is taken away and the letter K is put before the result to give you your tax code.
 For example, a minus tax free amount of £2,970 becomes tax code K296.

 If you think anything in your tax code is wrong, contact HMRC as soon as possible.
-Do not expect your employer to do this for you.
+Do not expect your employer or pension provider to do this for you.

 Notes explaining each item in the tax code calculation

 The coding notice provides a note for every item in the tax code calculation.
 These notes are intended to help you to check your tax code, but the way the tax rules work means this is not always straightforward.